yonureker/stripe-clojure/README.md

 `:full-response?`         | `false`             | Option to enable the complete HTTP response (including metadata, headers, status etc.); or just the `:body` (e.g. created customer object)|

 `:api-version`, `:stripe-account`, `:max-network-retries`, `:timeout`, and `:full-response?` can be overriden on a per-request basis.

+## Per-request Options

+In addition to the global options set during initialization, many API methods allow you to override a subset of these options on a per-request basis (passed as part of `opts` map).
+For example, you can override:

+- `:api-version`, and `:stripe-account` – to dynamically switch contexts.
+- `:max-network-retries` and `:timeout` – if a particular call requires alternative networking parameters.
+- `:full-response?` – to get more detailed request/response info for debugging.
+- `:idempotency-key` – for safely retryable POST requests.
+- `:expand` – to automatically expand linked objects in a single API request (reducing the need for additional fetches).
+- `:auto-paginate?` – when set to `true`, automatically follows the pagination cursor to return the complete dataset as a lazy sequence.

+These options provide flexibility to tailor behavior both globally and at a per-request level.

 ## Network retries